nishantjr/nishantjr.github.com/src/ai-policy/index.md

 2. Write the code yourself
 3. Ask the LLM for a review

-This approach lets you muddle along, learning the tool in the process, but puts you back on the idiomatic path through the review.
-You have a much more in-depth understanding of how and why things are the way they are.
+This approach lets me muddle along, learning the tool in the process, but puts me back on the idiomatic path through the review.
+I have a much more in-depth understanding of how and why things are the way they are.
 The approach of: 1.
 The LLM writes; 2.
-I review; feels like learning glass blowing purely through watching Youtube videos.
+I review; feels like learning glass blowing purely through watching YouTube videos.
 While you will get some understanding, you'd be clumsy at best if you tried to do it yourself.

-Postscript: Perhaps at some point AI will get so good that we can trust its code without review and let it write and evolve full applications on its own,  but I do not think that day is today, and I do not think that tech is this iteration of AI.
+Postscript: Perhaps at some point AI will get so good that we can trust its code without review and let it write and evolve full applications on its own,  but I do not think that day is today, and I do not think that that tech is this iteration of AI.

 ### Rationale: AI in writing {#rationale-ai-writing}